Hasitha076/Real-time-workflow-management-system/README.md

 - Node.js (16.x or higher)
 - Apache Kafka (setup and running locally or in the cloud)
 - MySQL (configured and running)
-- MongoDB (configured and running)
+- GraphQL (configured and running)
 - Keycloak (configured for user authentication)